 Partners and volunteers are critical to the project's success

 The Intertwine trail counts and surveys project could not be accomplished without the help of local partners and volunteers.
 In 2012, 150 volunteers counted at 102 unique sites.
 Metro partnered with the cities of Cornelius, Gresham, Hillsboro, Lake Oswego.
-Oregon City, Portland, Sandy, Tigard, Tualatin and West Linn and with Clackamas and Clark Counties, Oregon Department of Transportation, Oregon Parks and Recreation and Tualatin Hills Parks and Recreation District on project coordination and training.
+Oregon City, Portland, Sandy, Tigard, Tualatin and West Linn and with Clackamas and Clark Counties, Oregon Department of Transportation, Oregon Parks and Recreation and Tualatin Hills Park and Recreation District on project coordination and training.

 The Portland metropolitan area is supported by a system of regional parks and trails that connect people to natural areas and wildlife, transit, schools, shopping and jobs.
 The growing network of bicycle and pedestrian pathways boosts the region's tourism activities, offers recreational opportunities and helps the region grow in a way that improves livability and reduces energy dependence.
 The Intertwine trail counts and surveys project helps maintain and increase these benefits by tracking usage, trail conditions and future demand.